datacentricdesign/iob22/assignments/05-covid-dashboard/step6.md

 Update /netherlands to be able to choose the country, then call this new endpoint to display the distribution of several countries

-Go ahead and share your abstract visualisation on Discourse!
+Go ahead and share your dashboard on Discourse!
 Make sure to provide a title and a short description that capture what makes it YOUR algorithm.